Available Languages: | English | Español | Français | 日本語 (Nihongo) | Русский (Russkiy) | 中文 (简) (Simplified Chinese) |

 sudo fc-cache

-Q5.33: I can't install Fink via the Installer package, because I get "volume doesn't support symlinks" errors.
+Q5.32: I can't install Fink via the Installer package, because I get "volume doesn't support symlinks" errors.

 A: This message commonly means that you've tried to run the Fink installer as user who doesn't have administrative privileges.
 Make sure to log in at the login screen as such a user or switch to such a user in the Finder (i.e. fast user switching) before starting the Fink installer.

 If you're having trouble even when using an admin account, then it's likely a problem with the permissions on your top-level directory.
 Use Apple's Disk Utility (from the Utilities sub-folder in your Applications folder), select the hard drive in question, choose the First Aid tab, and press Repair Disk Permissions.
+If that doesn't work, then you may need to set your permissions manually via:

-Q5.34: I can't update Fink, because package architecture (darwin-i386) does not match system (darwin-powerpc).
+Q5.33: I can't update Fink, because package architecture (darwin-i386) does not match system (darwin-powerpc).

 A: This error occurs if you use a PowerPC installer package on an Intel machine.
 You'll need to flush your Fink installation, e.g.:

-sudo rm -rf /sw
+sudo rm -rf /opt/sw

 and then download the disk image for Intel machines from the downloads page.